 If Jesus was tortured and died on the Cross so that the doors of His Church would be opened to all; if the doors of that Church were opened to all by the Apostles after the first New Covenant Pentecost; if thousands of newly Baptized disciples of Christ entered through the doors of that Church at that time and for the next nearly two thousand years, then why would anyone want to belong to a church that Jesus didn’t die on the Cross for its doors to be opened?
 Why would anyone want to belong to a church whose doors were not opened by the Apostles themselves?
 How can anyone rightly justify belonging to a Church that cannot trace its lineage back to those who were first Baptized by the Apostles?

 Back to Eve’s justification again.
 The consequence of disobedience is that we become less than what God has always desired us to be.
 In terms of being disobedient to God’s desire for us to belong to His Church, is that we have fewer means to grow in holiness; fewer doors and opportunities to grace.
-In particular, outside of the Catholic Church we find fewer Sacraments, fewer books of the Bible, no priesthood, a less than full understanding of divine relation, and no communion with the real Body and Blood of Christ Jesus.
+In particular, outside of the Catholic Church, we find fewer Sacraments, fewer books of the Bible, no priesthood, a less than full understanding of divine relation, and no communion with the real Body and Blood of Christ Jesus.

-The good news for those who have found theological justifications to not belong to the Catholic Church is that God didn’t established a Church to agree with your theology.
+The good news for those who have found theological justifications to not belong to the Catholic Church is that God didn’t establish a Church to agree with your theology.
 How awesome is it that God didn’t want you to lean on your own understanding or be puffed up and proud to know better His Church?
 You’re off the hook!
 You don’t have to figure everything out in the couple handful of decades you have to live.

 God has given you a Church that is the pillar and foundation of truth (Cf. 1 Tim.
 3:15).
 He even made it extremely easy for you to find that Church that He established.
 Just find Peter (Cf. Mt.
 16:18)!